yplassiard/upstream-sync/README.md

 ## Feedback

-Your insights and feedback on the project and the evaluation process are invaluable.
+Your insights and feedback on the project and the process are invaluable.
 Please share your thoughts after the session.

----

-_This project is meant for evaluation purposes only and is not intended for any commercial use._